ragnaros1337/laravel9vue3/docs/eloquent.md

     class Flight extends Model
     {
         /**
-         * Таблица БД, ассоциированная с моделью.
+         * The table associated with the model.
          *
          * @var string
          */